» What makes Aikido a unique martial art?

 Generally speaking, Aikido training will improve one’s skill in other martial arts, whether it is Tai Chi, a striking style, or a grappling form such as Brazilian Jujitsu.
 This is due to the fact that Aikido teaches universally applicable principles of relaxed and integrated movement.
 On the other hand, skill in other martial arts may not necessarily help one understand the movements or principles of Aikido.

 Aikido is more difficult to learn than it appears.
 The first few classes will focus on ukemi — the art of falling — rather than techniques.
 It may take several months for some people to get the feel of the art.
-This is why we do not allow people to “try out” just one class — Aikido takes patience and commitment (we do allow children ages 7-12 to try a class).
-We encourage you to watch at least one class before joining.
-If you like what you see, register for three months or one month sessions.
+This is why we encourage you to watch at least one class before joining.
+If you can, please watch class on Tuesday, Thursday or Saturday so you can meet the Chief Instructor.
+If you like what you see, you can register for three months or one month sessions.
 After the first month, we encourage you to take unlimited classes — ideally a minimum of two or three classes per week.
+Children ages 7-12 are encouraged to try a class before becoming a member.

 You should watch a class and make an appointment with the Chief Instructor for an informal interview.
-Pincus Sensei teaches Tuesday through Saturday.
-You should also complete the pre-registration form or you can pre-register when you visit us at our dojo at 257 Pine Street in Burlington.
+Pincus Sensei teaches Tuesday, Thursday and Saturday.
+You should also complete the pre-registration form on our home page, or you can pre-register when you visit us at our dojo at 257 Pine Street in Burlington.

 Please complete this liability release form and this application form completely before mailing them to Aikido of Champlain Valley.
 If you are opting to take advantage of our Electronic Funds Transfer program to automate payments, please fill out the EFT form.